-Hello and welcome to our series of blog posts on how to start piano studio!
-This is our third blog post on the topic of piano studio website.
+Hello and welcome to our series of blog posts on how to start a piano studio!
+This is our third blog post on the topic of the piano studio website.
 And we are focusing on how to turn all your precious content into a public website accessible from the Internet.

-By now you have learned already how to pick a unique name, domain name.
+By now you have learned already how to pick a unique name or domain name.
 You are aware of the importance of a branded email address for your piano studio.
 Figured out what is at the heart of the Internet and how the websites are structured and built.
 As well as how important the origin story is in connecting to your prospective clients.

 From the text editor of your choice to the website

 Until now you have been working in the text editor of your choice.
 Chances are all the content exists now in the form of paragraphs of text hopefully with some photos or images.
 Our next step is to convert all this content into a functional website.
 It usually happens after you sign up with one of the managed hosting providers.
 The platform will allow you to create all the pages and host them with that hosting provider.
 How do we do that?

 Hosting a piano studio website costs money

 You have learned earlier that the Internet is built from resources or often called pages.
 The creation of the pages requires a platform and tools.
 The platform and tools are installed on hardware (or often called servers).
 Hardware just like your fridge requires electricity to run.
 Hence hosting your website, just like running your fridge, costs some money.
 The price will vary from provider to provider and you are free to choose any.
 There are two things you should be paying attention to.
 First is the ability to set your own custom domain and second no third-party ads.
 As long as those two are satisfied you are good to go with pretty much any plan.
 Note that your piano studio website will not require a lot of space and bandwidth to function properly.
 Keep in mind that the price will also depend on the platform you go with, more about it is down below.

 Platforms and tools